Slaski/Sentiment-Analysis-with-Andrew-Trask/README.md

-# Deep Learning Nanodegree Foundation - Sentiment Analisys with Andrew Trask
+# Deep Learning Nanodegree Foundation

+## Sentiment Analysis with Andrew Trask

 This is a project from a course on how to build a neural network to predict sentiment, positive or negative in movie reviews.
 The couse was lectured by Andrew Trask, a Phd student at the university of Oxford and author of the book _Grooking Deep Learning_,